tomwaters/seigaiha/README.md

 Set the clock to between 80 and 120 bpm, add some reverb and maybe play a field recording in the norns tape.

 ### how it works
 The step function uses the MusicUtil library to select a chord at random from the pentatonic scale with a random root note.
-It then plays the notes in that chord with a half beat pause between each one using the polyperc engine.
-After that it pauses until the next sync quantum of 4 beats before repeating the process.
+It then until the next sync quantum of 4 beats before it plays the notes in that chord using the polyperc engine with a half beat pause between each note.
+The process is then repeated with a new chord played each time.

 To draw the pattern a table 'bows' is used which can contain up to 36 rainbows to draw on the screen.
 The step function finds an empty slot when chosing a new chord and as the notes are played the value of that rainbow in the bows table increases from 0 to 1.
 The redraw function loops through the table and calculates the x and y coordinates for each rainbow before drawing them as 4 arcs.